LeeMorinUCF/QMB6358F21/demo_03_version_control/README.md

 Instead of creating a forked version of another user's repo, you can modify another version of the repo within the same repo.
 The separate versions are called *branches*.
-The default branch is called *master* but you may choose any name for the new branch, which could refer to you (the user making the changes) or to the nature of the modifications to the code in the repo.
+The default branch is called either *master* or *main* but you may choose any name for the new branch, which could refer to you (the user making the changes) or to the nature of the modifications to the code in the repo.
 You must be a collaborator of the repo to modify the repo in this way.